 - Provide your personal information on the website.
 Save them and move to the next step.

-- In section A, enter the employer details.
+- As mentioned above, in section A, enter the employer details and then enter the salary details.

 - Provide all the rest Income and Investment Details.